-We combine traditional medicine with services and complimentary therapies to relieve the symptoms and side effects of cancer and its treatments, to care for the whole person – body, mind, and spirit.
+We combine traditional medicine with services and complementary therapies to relieve the symptoms and side effects of cancer and its treatments, to care for the whole person -- body, mind and spirit.

 Cancer Support Services